kyma-project/lifecycle-manager/README.md

 ```

 The creation of the custom resource triggers a reconciliation that creates a Manifest for `istio` based on a [ModuleTemplate](operator/api/v1alpha1/moduletemplate_types.go) found in the cluster.
 When each module operator completes their installation, it reports it's own resource status (`.status.state`).
-Status changes trigger module-manager to update the manifest of the module.
+Status changes trigger [Module Manager](https://github.com/kyma-project/module-manager/) to update the manifest of the module.
 Lifecycle Manager then uses this to aggregate and combine the readiness condition of the cluster and determine the installation state or trigger more reconciliation steps.

 ## Architecture